 There are few boxing stars in today's sport that rival the name of Saul "Canelo" Alvarez.
-The 29-year-old Mexican boxer has dominated in each weight class he has been in, with his latest test coming in the form of a light heavyweight fight against Sergey Kovalev for the WBO belt.
+The 29-year-old Mexican boxer has dominated in each weight class he has been in, competing at junior middleweight, middleweight, super middleweight and light heavyweight.

 These days, to fight Alvarez means a likely heavy payout.
 But Alvarez has already secured his pay for the foreseeable future.
-The star boxer signed a five-year, $365 million deal with DAZN in October 2018, and will have his third fight on DAZN on Nov.
-2 against Kovalev.
+The star boxer signed a five-year, $365 million deal with DAZN in October 2018.
+He last fought in November, jumping up two weight classes to knockout Sergey Kovalev in the 11th-round to capture the WBO light heavyweight

 Here's how Alvarez has accumulated his fortune and where he stands among the wealthiest athletes in the world.